Concepts

 - Streams telemetry over the same protobuf wire format as physical robots.

 Agents validated in the simulator deploy directly to physical hardware without code changes.
+See Digital Asimov for the full guide.

 Sessions & channels